apache/flink/docs/libs/gelly_guide.md

 // define the maximum number of iterations int maxIterations = 10;

-// Execute the vertex-centric iteration
+// Execute the scatter-gather iteration
-Graph<Long, Double, Double> result = graph.runVertexCentricIteration(
+Graph<Long, Double, Double> result = graph.runScatterGatherIteration(
 			new VertexDistanceUpdater(), new MinDistanceMessenger(), maxIterations);

 // Extract the vertices as the result